RabbitBoii/codebase-chat/README.md

 ---

+## LLM conversation — how I used AI as a thinking tool

+I used Claude to work through the RAG architecture before writing any code.
+Here's a condensed version of that conversation:

+**Me:**
+> I want to build a VS Code extension where you can chat with your codebase.
+I'm thinking embeddings + vector store + LLM.
+What should the architecture look like and what should I cut to ship in 48 hours?

+**Claude:**
+> Core loop: index (chunk → embed → store) + query (embed question → similarity search → LLM with context).
+For 48h, cut: auth, multi-workspace, streaming responses, chunk deduplication, re-indexing diffs.
+Use HNSWLib — no server to spin up.
+Groq for LLM — free and fast.
+Two commands: index + query.
+One sidebar webview.
+That's it.

+**Me:**
+> Why RAG vs just dumping all files into the context?

+**Claude:**
+> Token limits.
+A real project has hundreds of thousands of tokens.
+You can't fit it.
+RAG retrieves only what's relevant for the question — 5 chunks instead of 500 files.
+Also cheaper and faster.

+**Me:**
+> What chunk size should I use for code?

+**Claude:**
+> 500 tokens with 50 overlap.
+Small enough that each chunk is one logical unit (a function, a block).
+Overlap prevents a function split across chunks from losing context. `RecursiveCharacterTextSplitter` respects newlines and brackets — use that over a naive splitter.

+This saved me a lot of trial and error on architecture decisions.
+The most valuable thing was getting the clarity to **cut scope aggressively** — no streaming, no Chroma server, no diff-based re-indexing — and just ship the core RAG loop working end-to-end.

+---

 ## What I'd do next with more time

+1. **Better chunking and retrieval strategies** — I used a fixed 500-token split with 50 overlap, which works but is pretty naive.
+I'd want to research AST-based chunking (splitting by function/class boundaries instead of character count) and experiment with reranking retrieved chunks before passing them to the LLM.
+This is probably the highest-leverage improvement for answer quality.

-1. **Incremental re-indexing** — currently the whole project re-indexes on every click.
+2. **Incremental re-indexing** — right now the whole project re-indexes on every click.
 A file-watcher + hash-based dirty tracking would only re-embed changed files.

-2. **Streaming responses** — Groq supports streaming; piping chunks back to the webview via `postMessage` would make it feel much more responsive.
+3. **Streaming responses** — Groq supports it; piping chunks back to the webview via `postMessage` would make it feel a lot more responsive.

-3. **Smarter chunking** — parse TypeScript/Python ASTs and chunk by function/class boundary rather than raw character count.
-This would dramatically improve retrieval precision.

-4. **`.vscodeignore`-aware file walking** — currently I maintain a manual `EXCLUDE_DIRS` list.
-It should respect `.gitignore` and `.vscodeignore` automatically.

-5. **Conversation history** — right now every question is independent.
-Passing the last N turns as context to the LLM would enable follow-up questions like "what about the error handling in that function?".
+4. **Conversation history** — every question is currently independent.
+Passing the last few turns as context would enable natural follow-ups like "what about the error handling in that function?".

-6. **Publish to VS Code marketplace** — package as `.vsix` and submit.
+5. **Publish to VS Code marketplace** — package as `.vsix` and submit.
 Would need to handle API key setup UX more gracefully (prompt on first use instead of relying on `.env`).

 ---